 Are you a BAME, Disabled or Deaf, Low-income or LGBTQI+ poet who lives, works or studies in the West Midlands region?

-The Dynamo mentoring scheme is open for applications.
+The Dynamo mentoring scheme is now closed for applications.
 First launched in 2016, it offers the successful writers feedback on their poems, advice on the next steps with their writing career and guidance on publishing.

 The Dynamo mentoring scheme will provide free of charge one-to-one mentoring with experienced poet and editor at Nine Arches Press, Jane Commane.
 The scheme is being targeted at communities who are currently under-represented in poetry publishing and in contemporary poetry in general – for example; disabled, low-income, BAME and LGBTQI+ poets.
 This is a pilot scheme, offered in partnership with Writing West Midlands, for poets living, working or studying in the West Midlands.